kushpatelj86/CPSC-455-Project/README.md

 - **Rate Limiting:**
   If a client sends more than 5 requests during the first minute he will be restricted from sending more messages
+- **Login Limiting:**
+  If a client attempts to log in with the wrong password more than 10 times they are locked out for 1 minute

 - **Secure Certificates:**
   I ran the web sockets on a https server and to generate the certificates required for running it on a https server you must